emmacarli/pulsar_data_analysis_acreroad/PRESTO_Test/fold_test_README.txt

 What I did:
-add observatory to obsys.dat in tempo (used the observatory long, lat, elev from Dr. Matt Pitkin's Presto trial) as such:
+add observatory to obsys.dat in tempo (used the observatory long, lat, elev from ettus' obsys.dat) as such:
  3573761.379   -269164.277      5258393.2217   1  ACRE ROAD           -  AR

 ran makeinf (see file - input some arbitrary values where I didn't know)